Mixd/teaching/css-preprocessors/README.md

 ## Feeling Adventurous?: Look at the Mixd Front-end Framework!

-Take a look at the [Mixd Front-end Framework](https://github.com/Mixd/Mixd-CSS-Framework).
-Get it set up locally and have a look at how we use Sass.
+Take a look at the [Mixd Front-end Framework](https://github.com/Mixd/frontend-framework).
+Get it set up locally but looking at the `readme.md` and have a look at how we use Sass with Grunt.
 Start building something (perhaps your portfolio?) using our framework and see how you get on.

 # Tutorials